Architects: Archterra Architects

-From the architect.
+Text description provided by the architects.
 Located in an existing clearing within a section of remnant marri / jarrah bushland, this owner-built bush pavilion seeks to distil into built form, the feelings of camping under a simple sheltering tarpaulin.

 Diagrammatically, the houses' simple rectangular plan is separated east-west into sleeping and living zones and delineated by a change in floor level and a thick rammed earth wall that continues through the house into the outdoors.
 The rammed earth wall also defines the entry approach from the detached vehicle parking area.